 Yes and no. Some residents are members of the Hut Hamlet, Medicine Wheel, or Village Terrace neighborhood kitchens, sharing meals and food expenses with other members of those neighborhood kitchens; some members cook their own meals in their homes.
 Once a week (and sometimes more) Earthaven residents and neighbors gather for potlucks, including a cook-out every Tuesday.
 Members hope to construct a community-wide kitchen and dining room building.
 See Spirit and Culture at Earthaven.

 We have many diet choices at Earthaven.
 Some are vegetarians; some have been vegans; most are omnivores.
 Some members raise livestock.
 We encourage our members to buy organic, locally grown or raised food.
 See Spirit and Culture at Earthaven.

-Yes, Earthaveners generally share values around the independence and autonomy of women (as well as the interdependence of all of us); the appropriateness of deep feeling and flexible emotions in men; and the opportunity for women and men to share natural and cultivated skills and talents in a respectful way that honors each individual’s interests and desires.
-See Women and Men at Earthaven.
+Yes, Earthaveners generally share values around the independence and autonomy of women (as well as the interdependence of all of us); the appropriateness of deep feeling and flexible emotions in men; and the opportunity for people of all genders to share natural and cultivated skills and talents in a respectful way that honors each individual’s interests and desires.

 What will you find here at Earthaven?
-Men and women being typical of men and women everywhere, yet also highly creative and experimental in thought and action.
-Support exists here for traditional families and non-traditional relationships, and the expectation that the two will exist well side by side.
+People being typical of people everywhere, yet also highly creative and experimental in thought and action.
+Support exists here for traditional families and non-traditional relationships, and the expectation that all will exist well side by side.
 It’s especially when we travel into the mainstream that most of us return with renewed appreciation for how much room to grow and be truly ourselves Earthaven culture allows us!